 It takes hard work

 Timing is another factor that sets strategic intuition apart from ordinary and expert intuition.
 Strategic intuition doesn’t happen in the blink of an eye, it takes time.
-What’s more, it may often come at strange times like the middle of the night or while you’re busy with an unrelated task.
+What’s more, it may often come at strange times like in the middle of the night or while you’re busy with an unrelated task.
 It often comes when breaking one’s standard routine.
 So it pays to try something new from time to time.

 Strategic intuition always produces what Matthew May, the author of The Elegant Solution, calls “the singular and deceptively simple idea with huge impact that lies beyond the enormous complexity of the challenging business problems we all face in our companies.”